They claim to know God, but by their actions they deny him. They are detestable, disobedient and unfit for doing anything good.Titus 1:16 NIV

-As the early church spread out from Jerusalem and the influence of those who had personally known Jesus, it was increasingly challenged by those who attached themselves to the church for their own gain.
-These folks did not leave behind their prior life styles or their earlier belief systems.
+As the early church spread out from Jerusalem and away from the influence of those who had personally known Jesus, it was increasingly challenged by those who attached themselves to the church for their own gain.
+These folks did not leave behind their prior lifestyles or their earlier belief systems.
 And they were a serious threat to the young church.
-The doctrinal purity as well as the harmony of the body were being challenged.
+The doctrinal purity, as well as the harmony of the body, were being challenged.
 Paul’s letter to Titus is at least in part to give him direction on handling this threat.

 But there is a personal challenge in this verse as well.
 Do people recognize Jesus as my Lord, not just when I am at church, but also throughout the rest of my week: at work; at home; and with my leisure time?
 Or do my actions, words, and attitudes deny that I know him?

 Love the Lord your God with all your heart, soul, mind and strength.
 And your neighbor as yourself.Luke 10:27 NIV